The Sharing Group Discussion on Qur'an-Only “Islam”

 Sister Sabine: I am not going to explain any of those articles to you, Brother Jon.
 Sorry, but I think the topic has been done to death.
 As I said, my reason for posting them was to show that there is no such thing as one unified prayer practice for people who do not follow ahadits.

-Brother Jon Beatty: You claim they do not follow ahadits but those links are laden with ahadits-based practices, so your sites only serve to prove that Quranists have no argument with regards to their rejection of everything.
+Brother Jon Beatty: You claim they do not follow ahadits, but those links are laden with ahadits-based practices, so your sites only serve to prove that Quranists have no argument with regard to their rejection of everything.
 They, in fact, even reject the Qur’an by altering it dishonestly.
 So, to keep it simple, your sites have in fact proven my point.

 Brother Imran Price: And they are dishonest.